ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 Spring Data JDBC uses a syntax that is comparable to Spring Data JPA.
 The biggest differences are under the hood.
 The management of the persistence is handled by the repository like in Spring Data JPA, but only the aggregate root has a repository.
-This means that if you want to create data, the entire aggregate needs to be saved.
+This means that if you want to insert or update data, the entire aggregate needs to be saved.
 You will need to to call the save method of the repository of the aggregate root and this will first save the aggregate root and then all of the referenced entities get saved.
-If you want to insert only a part of an aggregate where the aggregate root exists, for example only create a new Rental, then the aggregate root will be updated and the referenced entities will be deleted and inserted again.
+If you want to insert only a part of an aggregate, for example only create a new Rental, then the whole aggregate will be updated and the referenced entities will be deleted and inserted again.

 ##### Example

-The example shows how a rental can be added.
-If you should want to create a new instance of an aggregate root, then the code is comparable to that of Spring Data JPA.
+The example shows how a `Rental` is added.
+If you want to create a new instance of the aggregate root, then the code is comparable to that of Spring Data JPA.

 {% highlight java %}